-This food category includes only zero carbohydrate products and gives meals great flavor and texture, although fat-content might be subject of concern if your goal is weight loss.
+This food category includes only zero carbohydrate products and gives meals great flavor and texture, although fat content might be the subject of concern if your goal is weight loss.
 Coconut, olive, hemp, flaxseed, walnut or avocado oil

-Surprisingly, there are some fruits that have sweet flavor but still have less carbohydrate content than some vegetables.
+Surprisingly, some fruits have a sweet flavor but still have less carbohydrate content than some vegetables.

 38. Strawberries Carbohydrates: 10 grams in 1 cup Of all the berries in the world, strawberries contain the least amount of sugar, making them an excellent choice for satisfying the needs of those with a sweet tooth.

 39. Red grapefruit Carbohydrates: 9 grams per ½ cup Did you know that grapefruit has 20% less sugar than orange?
 Just do not try to mask its sour taste by sprinkling it with a generous amount of sugar.

 40. Apricots – Carbohydrates: 3,9 grams in 1 apricot Enjoy apricots as a quick bite, or chop and add to yogurt, oatmeal, and even salad for natural sweetness.

 Foods to avoid the First one is pretty easy to guess – the sweets and candies since they are the largest source of all the unhealthy carbohydrates